Kpable/kpable.github.io/index.md

         While I've worn many hats as a game dev, my interests and strengths lie as a **generalist programmer**, primarily in implementing **gameplay systems and mechanics**.

-        Below are some of titles I've worked on!
+        Below are some of the titles I've worked on!
 techtonica_row:
   - image_path: /assets/images/techtonica/techtonica-capsule.jpg
     # image_caption: "First person factory automation set underground."